Today’s business decision-maker has an abundance of marketing research services available to them.

 For a short synopsis, I recommend watching the video from our market research company below.

-Online surveys are a form of quantitative research aimed to gain feedback and insight on a specific objective.
+Online surveys are a form of quantitative research aimed at gaining feedback and insight on a specific objective.
 Web surveys are designed, programmed, and administered – you guessed it – online.

 With the rise of technology, most surveys online are equipped to be taken on smartphones and tablets as well.